StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 - Uses LCG state directly as weight rather than PCG64
   - Too weak for general RNG but fine for this use case
 - Xor common weight with different constant per Xoshiro256 register
-- Combine register and weight via "doubly bijective multiply"
+- Combine register and weight via “doubly bijective multiply”
   - $\mathrm{bimul}(s, w) = s + (2s + 1)w = (2s + 1)(2w + 1) ÷ 2 \pmod{2^{64}}$
 - Finalize with per-register variant of PCG64 non-linear output
 - Accumulate into main RNG state